Chapter 1 - Starting programming with Python#

 How to make a simple 2D-plot: example

-• Clear your variables, import numpy and define the following arrays in your file:
+Clear your variables, import NumPy and create the following arrays in your file:

 y = np.sin(x)